anmartinezs/pyseg_system/README.md

 * **master**: (default) a permanent branch which always reflects the release history.
 * **nightly**: the latest develpments and corrections.
 * **python3**: temporary branch with the code modifications to migrate pyseg from Python 2.7 to 3.8, after a suscessfull validation it will be closed and master will be updated for Python 3.

+# What's new from v1.0.0
+Code changes for being compatible with [Scipio](https://github.com/scipion-em/scipion-em-pyseg.git)

 ### CONTENTS